paslandau/paslandau.github.io/source/blog/phpstorm-with-vagrant-using-laravel-homestead-on-windows-10.md

 ### Vagrant
 Technically, we wouldn't even need vagrant for our development as the "heavy lifting" is done by VirtualBox and once we've got our virtual machine up and running, we can start running code on it.
-But getting the  etup right is actually not an easy task and requires manual involvement.
+But getting the setup right is actually not an easy task and requires manual involvement.
 We don't want that.
 We want a simple, reproducible, formalized way of defining our virtual machine.
 Vagrant does exactly that: It gives us a simple configuration language that fulfills those requirements and makes it even sharable with other team members to get them started quickly.